 Siteground uses cPanel as the control panel, so if you’ve used shared hosting before you’ll probably be familiar with the interface.
-There is an easy WordPress installer, and it is also easy to set up your site with SSL from the beginning.
+Siteground is updating their interface, and new accounts will use their new Client Area and Site tools.
+There is an easy site setup feature with a WordPress installer, and it is also easy to set up your site with SSL from the beginning.

 There is an extensive knowledgebase to cover the most common support topics, and support is available 24/7 via phone, live chat and a ticket system.
 I’ve used the support many times (I normally use the live chat) and almost always get exactly what I need in a matter of minutes.
 I’ve had 1 case where the support representative couldn’t help me (they didn’t understand my question), then I tried live chat again a few hours later and got the answer I needed from a different support rep. You should realize that Siteground is a huge hosting company that doesn’t specialize in photography websites.
 That doesn’t mean you won’t get good support or that your website won’t work well on Siteground’s servers, but you won’t necessarily get someone who is knowledgable about the specific needs of photographers.

 Siteground is also